-There are 47 custom gates designated for the import controls of animals and animal sourced products.
-MinAF has established 23 Veterinary Border Inspection Posts (VBIP) which are authorized for carrying out import controls of these products.
+There are 47 custom gates designated for the import controls of animals and animal-sourced products.
+On the other hand, MinAF has established 23 Veterinary Border Inspection Posts (VBIP) which are only authorized for carrying out import controls of animal and animal-sourced products.
 Please see names of provinces, VBIPs, and custom gates in Appendix III.

 There are 48 custom gates designated for the import controls of forestry products with HS Codes 44.01, 44.03, 44.04, 44.06, 44.07, 44.15 and 44.16 which require quarantine controls (except wooden packages covering commodities).
 Please see the names of provinces and designated custom gates in Appendix IV for these commodities.